-Janssen CarePath provides the additional support you may need to help you get started with ZYTIGA® treatment, once you and your doctor have decided that ZYTIGA® is right for you.
-You can call a Janssen CarePath Coordinator at 1-855-ZYTIGA-1 (855-998-4421), Monday-Friday, 8 AM - 8 PM ET.
+Janssen CarePath provides the additional support you may need to help you get started with ZYTIGA® treatment, once your doctor has decided that ZYTIGA® is right for you.
+You can call a Janssen CarePath Care Coordinator at 855-998-4421, Monday–Friday, 8:00 AM to 8:00 PM ET or set up a personal Janssen CarePath Account by visiting MyJanssenCarePath.com.

 - Review your health plan benefits to help answer questions you may have about insurance coverage for ZYTIGA®